 How to use Robert’s Rules of Order agenda guideline?

-You can follow these steps to create a structured meeting agenda based on Robert’s Rules of Order.
+You can follow these steps to create a structured Robert’s Rules meeting agenda.

 Define a meeting purpose